shirtsgroup/cg_pyrosetta/README.md

 An implementation of Pyrosetta with CG capabilities.
 This repository is currently underdevelopment.
 Current features include:

--working 1-1, 2-1, 3-1, 1-2 and 1-3 models
+- working 1-1, 2-1, 3-1, 1-2 and 1-3 models
--working generalized backbone for these models (Shear, Small and Min) -working MC objects
+- working generalized backbone for these models (Shear, Small and Min)
+- working MC objects
--working MC annealing folding objects.
+- working MC annealing folding objects.
--working torsion energies (mm_twist)
+- working torsion energies (mm_twist)

 ### Installation